just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/LightsOff-Projects.rst

 	</tr>
     </tbody>
     </table>

-    <h3>LightsOff Projects</h3>
-    <p>You will use Design Thinking to personalize the LightsOff app by changing its socially useful theme to one that you like and adding new features
-          to it.
-Use the
-    <a href="https://docs.google.com/document/d/1oKATe1UdK8JdRHzDUVdV7DgXNqvEx41ibnfES5Hijc8/" target="_blank" title="">text-Version handout</a> to write in your answers to the questions below in each iteration.
+	<br/> <p>Now that you know about the Design Thinking Process, let's try it out.
+Use the <a href="https://docs.google.com/document/d/1oKATe1UdK8JdRHzDUVdV7DgXNqvEx41ibnfES5Hijc8/" target="_blank" title="">text-Version handout</a> to write in your answers to the questions in each iteration. </p>

-        </p><h3>Iteration 1: Paper Prototyping</h3>
+	<h3>Iteration 1: Paper Prototyping</h3>
     <table style="width: 100%; border: 1px solid black;">
     <tbody>
     <tr>